drbean/edit/likaiway/zhao_IJIE_R1_Proof.md

 than 50% of the participants reported LOW RISK before walking in the dimmed condition.
 Similar results were found in the current study.
 The participants made their SRRT~b~ choices primarily on the basis of their visual inspection of the walkway in front of them.
-The SRRT~a~, on the other hand, was rated based on their experience of barrier crossing.
-The only significant factor affecting both the SRRT~b~ and SRRT~a~ in the current study was barrier height.
+The SRRT~a~, on the other hand, was reached on the basis of the experience crossing the barrier.
+But, the only significant factor affecting both the SRRT~b~ and SRRT~a~ in the current study was barrier height.
 Illumination, barrier type, and barrier color were all insignificant.
-This was inconsistent with the findings in the literature (Li et al., 2019b).
-The reason for this inconsistency might be attributed to the use of the motion tracking system in the current study.
-Each camera of this system was accompanied with a red LED light.
+This is inconsistent with the findings in the the earlier study (Li et al., 2019b), and is possibly attributable to the use of the motion tracking system in the current study.
+Each camera of this system featured a red LED light.
-The cameras captured the reflective light of these LEDs on the markers.
+The cameras worked by capturing the reflections of the LED lights on the markers.
-Even though the illuminance on the six spots on the walkway was very low (\<0.01 lx), it was still much higher than that (2.7×10^-3^ lx) in the previous study (Li et al., 2019b).
-Therefore, our participants might have better visions than those in Li et al. (2019b) and vision-related factors such as color and type of barrier and illumination became insignificant on the SRRT.
+Even though the illuminance measured on the six spots on the walkway was very low (\<0.01 lx), it was still much higher than that (2.7×10^-3^ lx) in the previous study (Li et al., 2019b).
+Therefore, our participants might have been able to see more than those in Li et al. (2019b) and vision-related factors such as color and type of barrier and illumination became insignificant in determination of the SRRT.

 When moving over a barrier, the leading foot was in the front.
 The participants could see the movement of this foot and could have better